Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 STR_VAR clasthac        (optional, EE-only) 2DA string added to clasthac.2da.
 STR_VAR thiefscl        (optional, EE-only) 2DA string added to thiefscl.2da.
 STR_VAR backstab        (optional, EE-only) 2DA string added to backstab.2da.
 Missing columns are filled with copies of
                         the last specified value.
-This argument should only be provided for thief kits and will be ignored for other classes.
+This argument should only be provided for thief and ranger kits and will be ignored for other classes.
 STR_VAR sneakatt        (optional, EE-only) 2DA string added to sneakatt.2da.
 Missing columns are filled with copies of
                         the last specified value.
-This argument should only be provided for thief kits and will be ignored for other classes.
+This argument should only be provided for thief and ranger kits and will be ignored for other classes.
 STR_VAR crippstr        (optional, EE-only) 2DA string added to crippstr.2da.
 Missing columns are filled with copies of
                         the last specified value.
-This argument should only be provided for thief kits and will be ignored for other classes.
+This argument should only be provided for thief and ranger kits and will be ignored for other classes.
 STR_VAR thiefskl        (optional, EE-only) 2DA string added to thiefskl.2da.
 This argument should only be provided for
                         thief and monk kits and will be ignored for other classes.
 STR_VAR traplimt        (optional, EE-only) 2DA string added to traplimt.2da.
 This argument should only be provided for
-                        thief kits and will be ignored for other classes.
+                        thief and bard kits and will be ignored for other classes.
 STR_VAR bdstweap        (optional, EE-only) 2DA string added to bdstweap.2da.

 Return value: